A Boundary-Layer Preconditioner for Singularly Perturbed Convection Diffusion

 Then the mesh is constructed by forming uniform grids with $N/2$ intervals on each of the subdomains $[0, \tau]$ and $[\tau,1]$; see \autoref{fig:1D mesh}.
-Then, if $u$ is the solution of~\eqref{eq:1D} evaluated at the meshpoints, and $U^E$ denotes the solution computed on this mesh using the upwind scheme of \eqref{eq:stencil_1d}, it can be proven that
+Then, if $u$ is the solution of~\eqref{eq:1D} evaluated at the mesh points, and $U^E$ denotes the solution computed on this mesh using the upwind scheme of \eqref{eq:stencil_1d}, it can be proven that

 where the constant $C$ is independent of $N$ and $\eps$; see, e.g., \cite[Thm.
 3.39]{StSt18}.